-Everyone can be the target of a ransomware attack.
-It doesn’t discriminate whether you are rich or poor, for as long as your computer is not secured, you can be infected by ransomware.
+Everybody can be the target of a ransomware attack.
+It doesn’t discriminate whether you’re rich or poor, for as long as your computer isn’t secured, you’ll be able be infected by ransomware.
 Each one must learn how to identify ransomware in order to know what to do in case you encounter an attack.

 Ransomware can be dangerous if it is on your computer.
 Simply because it locks your computer and sometimes it encrypts your data.
 You will know that you have been infected when there is a ransom message on your screens.
 Then it demands you to pay a certain amount, typically in the form of cryptocurrency.

 Identify Ransomware Is In Your Computer ID Ransomware

 ID ransomware behavior is considered to be silent but deadly.
 It has many ways on how it could enter your computer.
 If you don’t know how to identify ransomware and how it acts, it would be difficult for you to make a solution to the problem it created.

 One simple way on identify ransomware on your computer is when the file got encrypted.
 Ransomware has the capability of encrypting all kind of files.
 It includes photos, videos, office documents and many else.